Proximity to North American Markets

-- The mine was owned by the Cabot Corporation who recently announced (Jan 2019) that it will be selling the mine and Speciality Fluids Division to Sinomine Rare Metals Co.
+- The mine was owned by the Cabot Corporation who announced in January 2019 that it sold the mine and Speciality Fluids Division to Sinomine Rare Metals Co.
 Ltd. at a purchase price of $130 million ($US).

 - Several companies are exploring for Lithium in the region.

-- New Age is the largest claim holder.
+- New Age Metals is the largest claim holder.

 Lithium One Project

-- Lithium One is 100% owned by New Age Metals and contains over 40 pegmatites or more with the southern portion of the project containing numerous underexplored pegmatites.
+- Contains over 40 pegmatites with the southern portion of the project containing numerous underexplored pegmatites.

-- Exploration is ongoing with concentration of the northern section, with focus on the Annie and Silverleaf Pegmatites.
+- Exploration at Lithium One is focused on the Annie and Silverleaf Pegmatites

 - Silverleaf Pegmatite has zones of spodumene and lepidolite exposed on surface with samples up to 4.1% Li2O.